powersync-ja/powersync-kotlin/README.md

 * Visit the [PowerSync dashboard](https://powersync.journeyapps.com/) to create a PowerSync instance.
 After signing up you will be prompted to start the onboarding wizard which guides your though the steps required for this, and find database specific instructions [here](https://docs.powersync.com/usage/installation/database-setup).
 Existing users: start the onboarding wizard by navigating to Help > Start guide in the top-right corner.
+* Developer documentation for PowerSync is available [here](https://docs.powersync.com/).

 #### 1. Define the schema for the on-device SQLite database.

+You need to set up your schema in your app project.
+This involves defining your schema in code using the PowerSync syntax.
+This schema represents a "view" of the downloaded data.
+No migrations are required — the schema is applied directly when the PowerSync database is constructed.

 ```kotlin
 import com.powersync.db.schema.Column